Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/event-sourced-domain-model.md

 _The difference between these implementation patterns lies in the way the aggregates state is persisted._

-The event-sourced domain model uses the **Event Sourcing Pattern**, to manage the aggregates’ states:
+The event-sourced domain model uses the **Event Sourcing Pattern**,
+To manage the aggregates’ states:

 Instead of persisting an aggregate’s state,
 The model generates domain events describing each change,
 And uses them as the source of truth for the aggregate’s data.